 Update: Amy Miller is no longer the Public Relations Coordinator since Disney purchased the rights.
 Jeff has left Camp Kern to Executive Direct another Y camp.

-- The downloading of the Star Wars Camp Toolkit took forever and it crashed the browser (Firefox) twice before downloading the whole thing – and that was for the low-res version.
+- The downloading of the Star Wars Camp Toolkit took forever, and it crashed the browser (Firefox) twice before downloading the whole thing – and that was for the low-res version.

 - My regular readers know that I love camp programming.
-Those that participate in the email roundtables know the caliber of great ideas we get from camp pros from all over.
+Those that participate in the email round tables know the caliber of great ideas we get from camp pros from all over.
 I offered to submit additional activities to be included in an expanded version of the Toolkit or for a 2nd Toolkit.
 They had no interest in hearing our ideas, no interest in improving their toolkit.
-What a missed opportunity – in my humble opinion.
+What a missed opportunity, in my humble opinion.

 The Bottom Line

 Tip: If you decide to run your own Star Wars (or any Disney property) camp with your own activities, be sure you never use any images from the movies, books, etc. in your marketing materials.
-That’s the kind of thing that gets the attention of big corporation lawyers.
+That’s the kind of thing that gets the attention of the big corporation’s lawyers.
 Also, I would suggest you not name it “Star Wars Camp” but something like A Galaxy Far Away Camp, The Camp Force Awakens, Sabers and Wookies, or something else that says what your camp is all about but doesn’t use the main title of the franchise.

-Update 2/23/15: It seems the toolkit is no longer available.
+In case you were wondering, the toolkit is no longer available.

 Update 1/9/17: I have written my own ebook on how to run a Star Wars camp.
 I compiled my favorite information from online resources that I have used, tips and tricks from other camp directors who run Star Wars themed camps, and the Jedi Training Camp program I designed.
 Star Wars Theme Book